 Agriculture and Horticulture Development Board (AHDB)

-The Agriculture and Horticulture Development Board (AHDB) is headquartered in Stoneleigh Park, Kenilworth, Warwickshire, UK.
-It operates a network of facilities and research farms across the country, providing a robust base for its extensive activities in the agricultural sector.
+The Agriculture and Horticulture Development Board (AHDB) stands as a cornerstone in the UK's agricultural landscape, particularly within the dairy sector.
+Headquartered in Stoneleigh Park, Kenilworth, Warwickshire, AHDB operates a comprehensive network of facilities and research farms dedicated to supporting its wide-ranging activities.

 Financial Indicators